Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Introduction

 \section{Introduction}

-Since Kolmogorov's theory for homogeneous isotropic three-dimensional turbulence \citep{kolmogorov1941local}, structure functions have long been used to study the statistical properties of turbulence in and out of the inertial range.
-However, the intermittent nature of turbulence prevents a simple understanding of high-order statistics \citep{Kolmogorov1962,Oboukhov1962,Anselmet1984,Gagne1987}, and theories were proposed to capture intermittency \citep{Benzi1993,She1994,Frisch1995,Sreenivasan1997}.
-As to the two-dimensional (2-D) turbulence \citep{Kraichnan1967}, due to the conservation of energy and enstrophy, a due cascade scenario with the downscale transfer of enstrophy and upscale energy transfers exists, which distinguishes it from three-dimensional (3-D) turbulence \citep{Paret1998}.
-Therefore, seeking universality in both two- and three-dimensional turbulence is highly non-trivial.
+Since Kolmogorov's theory for homogeneous isotropic three-dimensional turbulence \cite{kolmogorov1941local}, structure functions have long been used to study the statistical properties of turbulence in and out of the inertial range where the energy flux is scale-independent.
+However, the intermittent nature of turbulence prevents a simple understanding of high-order statistics \cite{Kolmogorov1962,Oboukhov1962,Anselmet1984,Gagne1987}, and theories were proposed to capture intermittency \citep{Benzi1993,She1994,Frisch1995,Sreenivasan1997}.
+As to the two-dimensional (2-D) turbulence \citep{Kraichnan1967}, due to the conservation of energy and enstrophy, a dual cascade scenario with the downscale transfer of enstrophy and upscale energy transfers exists, which distinguishes it from three-dimensional (3-D) turbulence \citep{Paret1998}.
+Therefore, seeking universality in both two- and three-dimensional turbulence is highly nontrivial.

 Velocity circulation has recently been proposed to explore universality. \cite{Migdal1995} proposed the theory of circulation statistics in the early 1990s with an area rule stating that the PDF of velocity circulation depends on the minimum area enclosed by the loop. \cite{Makoto1993} and \cite{Cao1996} pointed out that as the area enclosed by the loop increases, the PDF of the loop tends towards a Gaussian distribution.
-Inspiringly, \cite{Makoto1993} also pointed out that the scalar area enclosed by the loop is determinate.
 Recently, \cite{Iyer2019} validated Migdal's area rule for simple loops using high-precision direct numerical data and affirmed that for an $8$-loop, the PDF of velocity circulation depends on the scalar area enclosed by the loop.
 They also pointed out that velocity circulation is bifractal, which is simpler than the multifractal feature of velocity structure function.
-Afterwards, this bifractal property of velocity circulation statistics is also found in quantum turbulence \citep{Muller2021,Polanco2021} and the energy inertial range of two-dimensional turbulence \citep{Zhu2023}, making velocity circulation a promising quantity to study turbulence university.
+Afterwards, this bifractal property of velocity circulation statistics was also found in quantum turbulence \citep{Muller2021,Polanco2021} and the energy inertial range of 2-D turbulence \citep{Zhu2023}, making velocity circulation a promising quantity to study turbulence universality.
+In 2-D flow, high-order statistics of circulation in classical and quantum turbulence also exhibit similar properties \citep{Muller_Krstulovic_2024}.
+The self-similarity breaking of circulation is also observed in 2-D turbulence with linear damping \citep{Muller_Krstulovic_2025}.